 Although that backdrop is pretty, and you’re in Central Park, it does not have the same magical and warm spirit that Bryant Park has.

-Thanks to our community for this tip to experience Santaland at Macy’s Herald Square, which has been a NYC tradition since 1902.
+Thanks to our community for this tip to experience Santaland at Macy’s Herald Square, which has been an NYC Christmas tradition since 1902.

 As lines to see Santa are so long at Macy’s, you can only experience Santaland now through an online reservation.